Alluxio/documentation/docs/en/compute/Flink.md

----
-layout: global
-title: Running Apache Flink on Alluxio
+# Running Apache Flink on Alluxio
-nickname: Apache Flink
-group: Compute Integrations
-priority: 2
----

-* Table of Contents
-{:toc}

 This guide describes how to get Alluxio running with [Apache Flink](http://flink.apache.org/), so that you can easily work with files stored in Alluxio.